buha/gpibcs/doc/user-manual.md

 * Section `gui`
 `lastuseddir` - last used directory when loading sequences.
 It is overwritten on exit.
-`autoloaddirs` - by setting this to a list of directories containing sequences, the sequences will show up in the selection list
+`autoloaddirs` - by setting this to a comma separated list of directories, the sequences within the directories will show up in the selection drop-down list

 ## Contact
 For any bug reports or feature requests please contact darius.berghe@europe.tel.com.